 Learn more about the diversity of reproductive biology and sex in the animal kingdom

-In both animal and human hair, melanin is found in the cortex layer, and provides hair with its specific color.
-Unlike animals, human hair tends to be consistent in coloration from root to tip where an animal hair tends to change in melanin density along the length.
-This is change in coloring is referred to as “banding”.
+In both animal and human hair, melanin is found in the cortex layer and provides hair with its specific color.
+Unlike animals, human hair tends to be consistent in coloration from root to tip, where animal hair tends to change in melanin density along the length.
+This change in coloring is referred to as “banding”.